-- All athletes must travel to and from out-of-town athletic contests in transportation provided by the school. - Athletes will remain with their squad and under supervision of a coach at all times when attending away contests.
+• All athletes must travel to and from out-of-town athletic contests in transportation provided by the school.\

+• Athletes will remain with their squad and under supervision of a coach at all times when attending away contests.

-Students who participate in school-sponsored trips shall be required to use transportation provided by the school to and from the event.
-An exception may be made only if the student's parent makes a written request that the student be released to the parent or to another adult designated by the parent.
-Each request must be submitted in advance and approved by the Athletic Director or High School Principal prior to any trip.
+\Students who participate in school-sponsored trips shall be required to use transportation provided by the school to and from the event.
+An exception may be made only if the student's parent/guardian makes a written request that the student be released to the parent/guardian or to another adult designated by the parent/guardian.
 The District shall not be liable for any injuries that occur to students using transportation that is not provided by the school.